Summary

 Chase Ultimate Rewards points value

-The value of Ultimate Rewards points varies, depending on how you redeem your points.
-Most redemption options – including cash back and travel redemptions through the Chase Ultimate Rewards portal – are worth 1 cent, but the value can exceed 2 cents per point if you take advantage of transfer options.
-A few options, including Amazon.com purchases, are worth less than 1 cent per point.
+The value of Ultimate Rewards points varies depending on how you actually redeem your points once you earn them.
+Most redemption options — including cash back and travel redemptions through the Chase Ultimate Rewards portal — are valued at 1 cent per point if you have a cash back credit card like the Chase Freedom Flex℠ and Chase Freedom Unlimited.

 Sapphire Reserve travel redemption (50% bonus) | 1.5 cents |